UNGlobalPlatform/standards/UNGP_GWG_-_Global_Platform_Principles.md

 *Rationale: increases flexibility; reduces capital and revenue costs; maximises accessibility and collaboration; allows access regardless of location 24 hours a day, seven days a week; supports partnership working and shared services.*

-**Reuse:** ICT will be made up of components that can be used in many different situations and shared more widely between different parts of the UPC and partners, rather than each problem or requirement being addressed individually.
+**Reuse:** ICT will be made up of components that can be used in many different situations and shared more widely between different parts of the UN and partners, rather than each problem or requirement being addressed individually.

 *Rationale: supports the development of key, corporate sources of data; reduces development time; removes duplication of functions and data; increases accuracy of information; increases reliability of data and systems; reduces management costs.*